zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![On the My flows tab, the option to send a mobile notification when a new email arrives is set to On.](media/image186.png "My Flows tab")

-4. You will see each time the flow was run, along with its status, under **Run History**
+4. You will see each time the flow was run, along with its status, under **Run History**.

     ![Under Run history, Succeeded displays.](media/image187.png "Run history")

-5. Select the line item to view more details
+5. Select the line item to view more details.

     ![The flow status shows that the result for when a new email arrives is for a mobile notification to be sent.](media/image188.png "Flow status")